jungomi/pharo-duck-typing-analysis/README.md

 ##### Super Methods

-Methods of the superclasses can be called, either explicitly with the keyword super or implicitly when the method is not defined in the called class but in one of its superclasses.
-These calls are similar to the block scoping differences, namely self, super and instance variables belong to the originally called class and not to the class where the method resides.
-For self and super it's essential to have this information to determine the correct (overridden) methods that need to be called.
+Methods of the superclasses can be called, either explicitly with the keyword `super` or implicitly when the method is not defined in the called class but in one of its superclasses.
+These calls are similar to the block scoping differences, namely `self`, `super` and instance variables belong to the originally called class and not to the class where the method resides.
+For `self` and `super` it's essential to have this information to determine the correct (overridden) methods that need to be called.
 It is also needed to be able to tell which instance variables need to be modified. `CpaSuperMethodScope` provides those additional informations.

 #### Returns

-Return types of the last evaluated expression are stored in returnTypes of the `Cpa` instance.
+Return types of the last evaluated expression are stored in `returnTypes` of the `Cpa` instance.
 As methods can have multiple return statements, it is required to to accumulate those types but allowing the `Cpa` instance to overwrite the return type of the last expression.
 For this purpose the return types of